bekzxt/blockchain/README.md

 # BLOCKCHAIN ASSIGNMENT 1
-Ermukhanov Daulet, Amirov Bekzat, Zhumakhanova Asselya
+Team members: Ermukhanov Daulet, Amirov Bekzat, Zhumakhanova Asselya

 **SMART CONTRACT**
 The main idea of this project is to create and deploy a smart contract that can: